-Set your company up for a success switch to GAAP with a helpful checklist
+Set your company up for a successful switch to GAAP with a helpful checklist

 Before you get started, make sure you know what to expect.
 Our Getting Started with GAAP Accounting Checklist will help you assess whether your company financials are ready to incorporate GAAP’s standards.

 Quick Note: This article is provided for informational purposes only, and is not legal, financial, accounting, or tax advice.
 You should consult appropriate professionals for advice on your specific situation. indinero assumes no liability for actions taken in reliance upon the information contained herein.